mspcvsp/GettingAndCleaningData/CodeBook.md

 # Codebook #

-The objective of this document is to describe the process that I followed in order to create a tidy data set from the University of California, Irvine Human Activity Recognition Using Smartphones data set mean and standard deviation measurements.
+The objective of this document is to describe the process that I followed in order to create a tidy data set from the University of California (UCI), Irvine Human Activity Recognition (HAR) Using Smartphones data set mean and standard deviation measurements.

 The citation for this data set is:
 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012. ["Human Activity Recognition Using Smartphones Data Set"](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).